chapmanjacobd/journal/social/osc_what_is_the_f_beside_the_volume_control#jw3bobk.md

-Press F (X) to Pay Respects. just kidding. looks like it might be this:
+looks like it might be this:

 > player: better handling of **forced-only subtitles** and a toggle in the OSC